SupeRuier/awesome-active-learning/README.md

 - [A Survey on Cost Types, Interaction Schemes, and Annotator Performance Models in Selection Algorithms for Active Learning in Classification [2021]](https://arxiv.org/pdf/2109.11301.pdf)
 - [A Comparative Survey of Deep Active Learning [2022]](https://arxiv.org/pdf/2203.13450.pdf)
 - [A survey on online active learning [2023]](https://arxiv.org/pdf/2302.08893.pdf)
+- Human‐in‐the‐loop machine learning: a state of the art [2023, Artificial Intelligence Review]

 ### **Benchmarks - 基线**:
 - [A Comparative Survey: Benchmarking for Pool-based Active Learning [2021, IJCAI]](https://www.ijcai.org/proceedings/2021/0634.pdf)